Bhubaneswar: Dress and attire

 Though Odia women traditionally wear the sari, shalwar kameez and of late, Western attire is gaining acceptance among younger women.
 Western-style dress has greater acceptance among men, although the traditional dhoti and kurta are seen during festivals.

 The Odisha State Museum offers archaeological artefacts, weapons, local arts and crafts as well as insights into Odisha's natural and indigenous history.
 The Tribal Research Institute Museum hosts authentic tribal dwellings created by tribal craftsmen.
 Nandankanan Zoological Park, located on the northern outskirt of the city, is India's first zoo to join World Association of Zoos and Aquariums.
-The State Botanical Garden (Odisha) and Regional Plant Resource Center, popularly known as Ekamra Kanan, a park and botanical garden, has a large collection of exotic and regional fauna.
+The State Botanical Garden (Odisha) and Regional Plant Resource Centre, popularly known as Ekamra Kanan, a park and botanical garden, has a large collection of exotic and regional fauna.
 The Ekamra Haat is a hand-loom and handicrafts market.
 Nicco Park and Ocean World are amusement parks.
-Other museums include Pathani Samanta Planetarium, Regional Museum of Natural History, Regional Science Center and State Handicrafts Museum.
+Other museums include Pathani Samanta Planetarium, Regional Museum of Natural History, Regional Science Centre and State Handicrafts Museum.